discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - All asset files are converted/sized/renamed as appropriate
 - Zip file name: elife-12345-r1.zip
 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 All actual files remain unchanged in naming convention, even if changed
-- SOAP message to PaW to move article to next stage.
+- SOAP message to PaW to move article to next stage:

-Please see EJP processing instructions in the XML metadata output to determine which level of copy editing is required:
+Please see EJP processing instructions in the XML metadata output to determine which level of copy editing is required (<https://github.com/elifesciences/elife-vendor-workflow-config/blob/master/eLife%20JATS%20processing%20instructions%20xml.xlsx>):

 `<custom-meta><meta-name>Copy editing requirement</meta-name><meta-value>2</meta-value></custom-meta<custom-meta>`
 Values 0 and 1 require pre-editing only